WebFiori/docs/index.md

 # Learning Center

 Here you will find topics which can help you to get started with WebFiori framework.
 For new learners, it is recommended to start from the top to bottom.
-Note that the topics are applicable to version 3.x.x of the framework which is currently in release candidate (v3.0.0-RC0).
+Note that the topics are applicable to version 3.x.x of the framework.

 <meta name="description" content="A set of topics which helps in getting started with WebFiori Framework.">